Submit a report to Discovery and Excavation Scotland by linking through to the report submission section.

 To celebrate the Scottish Community Heritage Conference 2014 we were pleased to present a special edition of DES showcasing the work undertaken by community groups associated with Archaeology Scotland's Adopt-a-Monument Project.
 The publication also contains summaries from some of the other community groups who have been working on Scottish sites in 2013-14 and have reported via the new AS online reporting form.
 To take a look at DES - Making a difference community groups in action as a flipping page book please click here (a pdf copy may also be accessed here).

 DES is launched each year at the Archaeological Research in Progress conference (ARP), organised by Archaeology Scotland and the Society of Antiquaries of Scotland.
-DES 2014 was launched at the ARP conference in Edinburgh on the 30th May 2015.
-The next volume will be available at the end of May 2016.
+DES Volume 16, 2015 will be launched at the ARP conference in Edinburgh on the 27th May 2017.

 DES is available each year to Archaeology Scotland members who choose enhanced membership.